The Digital Workplace in 2023: What Businesses Need to Know

 Your employees may already be surfing social media during the workday — especially remote workers who crave social interaction.
 A social intranet platform delivers the same type of engagement.
 Users can like, comment on, and share items, as well as search for and connect with other employees in your organization.

-Image: Happeo Channels enable employees to connect with colleagues, collaborate on projects, and provide valuable input.
+Image: Happeo Channels help employees connect with colleagues, collaborate on projects, and provide valuable input.

-Companies that employ field sales reps or other workers whose jobs involve travel will appreciate a robust mobile experience.
+Companies with field sales reps or other employees who travel for work will appreciate a robust mobile experience.
 Happeo’s iOS and Android mobile apps allow workers to easily stay connected, see important announcements, and collaborate with peers.

 A digital workplace should give you the data you need to measure engagement.
 With Happeo’s Analytics, you can see which employees are most engaged, which content spurs the most conversations, and who your main social influencers are.
 With this intelligence, you can continue to refine your strategy for improving the employee experience.